Speeding up Policy Simulation in Supply Chain RL: Introduction

-Methodologically, Picard iteration most closely resembles the optimistic branch of parallel computing for discrete event simulations \cite{fujimoto2017parallel}.
-Its workhorse approach is Time Warp \cite{jefferson1987time,steinman1993breathing,barnes2013warp}, which has been recently extended to GPU \cite{liuTimeWarpGPU2017}.
-In Time Warp, threads communicate via messages to determine if a rollback is needed, and if so, all newly generated events are removed.
-We implement a variant of Time Warp suitable to GPUs and show that while it yields some speedup, Picard iteration is almost two orders of magnitude faster; we attribute this to the inability to re-use policy evaluations computed on incorrect states within Time Warp.
+{\em Parallel Discrete Event Simulation:} As discussed earlier, Time Warp \cite{jefferson1987time,steinman1993breathing,barnes2013warp, fujimoto2017parallel,fujimoto2024development}, a mainstay parallel discrete event simulation algorithm could reasonably be considered an alternative to our proposal; in fact Time Warp has recently been optimized for GPUs \cite{liuTimeWarpGPU2017}.
+As discussed, SCO problems (and we anticipate many RL problems in general) do not satisfy the local causality assumptions needed for Time Warp to work well \cite{radhakrishnan1996comparative}.
+We implement an optimized variant of Time Warp suitable to GPUs and show that Picard iteration is almost two orders of magnitude faster that Time Warp.
+We attribute this to the inability to re-use policy evaluations computed on incorrect states within Time Warp, a point that will become clear later.

-Picard iteration leverages the batch computation power of GPUs to simulate sequential problems.
-Non-RL examples in this spirit include using lookahead decoding to increase the inference speed of LLM models \cite{fu2024break} and a three-stage algorithm for simulating cellular base stations \cite{li2013gpu}.
-A distinctive feature of our approach is the theoretical guarantee of speedup, which captures the weakly-coupled structure of SCO problems.
-This is rare in the parallel computing literature.
-Moreover, the bound on the required number of Picard iterations may have broader implications for parallel computing, potentially serving as a complexity parameter for characterizing the coupling degree of a problem.
+Picard iteration leverages the batch computation power of GPUs for sequential problems.
+Non-RL examples in this spirit include using lookahead decoding for LLM inference \cite{fu2024break} and a three-stage algorithm for simulating cellular base stations \cite{li2013gpu}.
+A distinctive feature of our approach is the theoretical guarantee of speedup, where the number of required Picard iterations captures how coupled a problem is. \textit{This is rarely seen in the parallel computing literature and may be of broad interest.}